-The principal role for each Advisory Forum is to evaluate all proposals presented by the Fundholder(s) and endorse those proposals that meet both the priorities of the MOICDP and the needs of the proposed locations.
+The principal role for each Advisory Forum is to evaluate all proposals presented by the Fundholder(s) and endorse those proposals that meet both the priorities of the Fund and the needs of the proposed locations.
 Specifically the Advisory Forum is responsible for:

-- advising on the appropriate types of services to be delivered; - advising if the proposals should be considered for funding for one, two or three years; - advising if the service delivery plan contains the appropriate mix of team members/health professionals to deliver adequate services that meet the needs of the locations where the services are to be delivered; - advising on the suitability of services being proposed under the MOICDP; - identifying linkages with the planning mechanisms of other programs to explore possibilities for integrated program implementation including a focus on linkages with tertiary services; - reviewing the needs assessment and identification of proposed locations and priority locations completed by the Fundholder, including whether the proposed priority locations have the capacity and infrastructure to support the proposed service.
+- advising on the appropriate types of services to be delivered; - advising whether the proposals should be considered for funding for one, two or three years; - considering whether the service delivery plan contains the appropriate mix of team members/health professionals to deliver services that address identified needs; - advising on the suitability of services being proposed under the Fund; - identifying linkages (when appropriate) with the planning mechanisms of other programs to explore possibilities for integrated program implementation; - reviewing the needs assessment and identification of proposed locations and priority locations completed by the Fundholder, including whether the proposed priority locations have the capacity and infrastructure to support the proposed service; and - determining gaps in services.